Best Health Insurance in Saskatchewan for 2024

 To have a private health insurance in Saskatchewan, or for that matter, any Canadian province, you must be covered by the provincial healthcare.
 Therefore, you must be enrolled in Saskatchewan Health to buy a private plan.
 Follow the next section to know how you can apply for Saskatchewan Health and start getting covered soon.

-Once you have determined that you are eligible for Saskatchewan Health, you will need to submit an application in order to receive your health card.
-You may apply by completing the application form below or applying online at skhealthcard.health.gov.sk.ca.
+Once you have determined that you are eligible for Saskatchewan Health, you must apply for your health card.
+You may complete the application form below or apply online at skhealthcard.health.gov.sk.ca.

 You will also need to submit supporting documentation proving your legal right to be in Canada and proof that you reside in Saskatchewan.
 Some examples of supporting documentation are: